 The deeper wisdom of the soul is summoning us to gravitate to beliefs and experiences that feel expansive, loving and connected with others rather than constricted, separate, and fearful.

-For those of us that realize we are on a spiritual but not religious path, our challenge is to uncover the beliefs that trigger fear and constriction and replace them with beliefs that cultivate expansion, love, and connection.
+For those of us that realize we are on a spiritual but not religious path, our challenge is to uncover the beliefs that trigger fear and constriction and replace them with thoughts that cultivate expansion, love, and connection.

 We notice the areas in our lives where we’re not thriving.
-This feeling of constriction is a summons from the soul to look a bit deeper.
+This feeling of constriction is a summons from the soul to look deeper.
 The root of this constriction is almost always a misbelief of some sort.

 Ask yourself the following questions:

 - Do my spiritual beliefs leave me feeling expansive and more loving?